After finding out you were pregnant, one of the most memorable and enjoyable parts of your pregnancy is likely to be your baby shower.

-If you are planning to host a baby shower or will be helping out in the lead up or on the day itself, you will no doubt be wondering what does a hostess do at the event?
+If you are planning to host a baby shower or will be helping out in the lead-up or on the day itself, you will no doubt be wondering what a hostess does at the event.

 No two celebrations are the same, but typically some of the most common duties of a baby shower host include: